elixir-europe/biohackathon-europe/projects/hacking-projects-2026.md

 ### Project list

-The titles of the projects selected by the Programme Committee for the 2026 BioHackathon Europe are listed alphabetically below.
-Moving forward, links to the abstracts will be added, and co-leads are encouraged to submit pull requests to amend the project details.
+The titles of the projects selected for the 2026 BioHackathon Europe are listed alphabetically below.
+Links to the abstracts will be added shortly, and co-leads are encouraged to submit pull requests to amend the project details.

 | # | Project title |
 |:-:|:--------------|